Capture of Abimael Guzmán: Intervention in "El Castillo"

 At 5:30 p.m., GEIN agents saw a couple (Patricia Awapara and Celso Garrido Lecca) arrive 43 who knocked on the door of "El Castillo".
 They waited until "Lola" opened the door, greeted the couple and let them in.
 After this, Miyashiro began to coordinate with the other agents and it was established that once the couple left the house they would intervene.
 Miyashiro ordered a couple of agents to go to a nearby warehouse to buy beer and pretend to be drinking like friends.
 Those in charge of this action were Julio Becerra and Cecilia Garzón, "Ardilla" and "Gaviota", who were also a couple.
 Because the warehouse did not sell alcoholic beverages, they bought a Coca Cola and a bag of corn flakes.
 After an hour, and because the couple from "El Castillo" had not yet left, Miyashiro left and went to buy a pack of cigarettes.
 He gestured to "Ardilla" about the presence of a wall that they could climb, but that possibility was ruled out.

 At 8 pm, the door of the house was heard to open.
 "Ardilla" and "Gaviota", with their revolvers, went to "El Castillo" and proceeded to intervene with "Lola" and "Lolo", who began to scream and launched themselves against "Ardilla", which caused "Gaviota" to shoot in the air.
 At this, "Lola" and "Lolo" became frightened and "Ardilla" subdued them and entered "El Castillo".
 After going up to the second floor, he found a plywood partition and a woman (Elena Iparraguirre) who ran inside.
 "Ardilla" pushed the plywood, entered and found "Cachetón", Abimael Guzmán.
-He then pointed at him and said: "¡Soy de la policía! ¡Si tú te mueves, te mato, carajo!"
-Guzmán replied: "Tranquilo muchacho, ya perdí".
+He then pointed at him and said: "¡Soy de la policía! ¡Si tú te mueves, te mato, carajo!
+[I'm with the police!
+If you move, I'll kill you, dammit!]"
+Guzmán replied: "Tranquilo muchacho, ya perdí [Easy, kid, I already lost]".